 It will come true because today’s creative humans can build machines like the James Webb Telescope that can capture galaxies billions of light years away.
 However, they have significant limitations in experiencing the same in practice.

 This is why the first step in creating a suitable environment for its survival, the repair of human aging, will be the only key to establishing a reliable foothold in colonizing outer space.
-They will also be able to live long enough to explore what this universe has been holding for them.
+They will also be able to live long enough to explore what this universe has held for them.